mikro-orm/mikro-orm/docs/docs/guide/04-advanced.md

 const res3 = await qb.execute('run'); // returns object like `{ affectedRows: number, insertId: number, row: any }`
 ```

-Second argument can be used to disable mapping of database columns to property namesIn following example, `Article` entity has `createdAt` property defined with implicit underscored field name `created_at`:
+The second argument can be used to disable the mapping of database columns to property names.
+In the following example, the `Article` entity has a `createdAt` property defined with implicit underscored field name `created_at`:

 ```ts
 const res1 = await em.createQueryBuilder(Article).select('*').execute('get', true);